dapr/quickstarts/tutorials/workflow/csharp/combined-patterns/README.md

     dotnet build ./ShippingApp/
     ```

-3. Use the Dapr CLI to run the Dapr Multi-App run file
+3. Use the Dapr CLI to run the Dapr Multi-App run file.
+This starts both applications `order-workflow` and `shipping` with the Dapr components in the [resources](./resources) folder.

     <!-- STEP
     name: Run multi app run template